JeffreySarnoff/ArbNumerics.jl/docs/src/thetypes.md

 # ArbFloat

-An `ArbFloat` value is an extended precision floating point value.
+An `ArbFloat` value is an extended precision floating point value where the precision is fixed at construction.

 # ArbReal